mcabz27/project-one/README.md

     * Make scoreboard that has score and strikes listed.
     * Should be updated with each clicked and missed baseball.
     * Resets to 0 after user loses.

+### MVP
+* Baseballs fall from the top of the screen.
+* When clicked, baseballs disappear.
+* When a baseball passes a certain point, it should log an out.

+### Wireframe